Scariodintt Publisharys - our terms and conditions of supply of products

 (a) Email.
 Email us at email@example.com.
 Please provide your name, home address, details of the order and, where available, your phone number and email address.

 (b) By post.
-Write to us at Hereford House, 3 Offa Street, Hereford HR1 2LL, United Kingdom, including details of what you bought, when you ordered or received it and your name and address.
+Write to us at35 Ballards Lane, London N3 1XW , United Kingdom, including details of what you bought, when you ordered or received it and your name and address.

-9.2 Returning products after ending the contract.
-If you end the contract for any reason after products have been dispatched to you or you have received them, you must return them to us.
-You must post them back to our logistics team at by recorded delivery or the equivalent international method whereby you receive a written confirmation of delivery at the following address;
+9.2 Returning products after ending the contract if applicable.
+If you end the contract for any reason after products have been despatched to you or you have received them, you must return them to us.
+You must post them back to our logistics team by recorded delivery or the equivalent international method whereby you receive a written confirmation of delivery at the following address;

 1 Barrington Business Centre,